 The IEF works in partnership with other leading global bodies and charities.
-By adding value to existing projects, we help to fight malnutrition and provide a self-sufficient food supply in developing countries.
+By adding value to existing projects, we help fight malnutrition and provide a self-sufficient food supply in low- and middle-income countries.
 It is only by working together that we will be successful in our mission.
 Through partnerships and the sharing of information and best practices, we really do make a difference to people's lives.